apache/cordova-plugin-media/README.md

 ### Windows Quirks

+- Windows devices can use MP3, M4A and WMA formats for recorded audio.
+However in most cases it is not possible to use MP3 for audio recording on _Windows Phone 8.1_ devices, because an MP3 encoder is [not shipped with Windows Phone](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.mediaproperties.mediaencodingprofile.createmp3.aspx).

 - If a full path is not provided, the recording is placed in the AppData/temp directory.
 This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY` or 'ms-appdata:///temp/<filename>' URI.

 - Any subdirectory specified at record time must already exist.